FifthZoner/ReeBook/api reference.md

 ## ↓

-- response with amount of books, amount of instances, amount lent in total and list of unique books with their stats
+- response with amount of books, amount of instances, amount lent in total and list of unique books with their basic info

 #### PUT /api/bookInstance/add